-In my pre-journalism days, I worked as an archaeologist digging very precise square holes in the ground across the northeastern US and on paleolithic sites in England, France, Portugal, and Ukraine.
-Neandertals and other ancient humans remain a special interest of mine.
+Before I became a journalist I worked as an archaeologist.
+I excavated sites in the Northeastern US and paleolithic sites in England, France, Portugal, and Ukraine.
+Neanderthals and other ancient humans remain a special interest of mine.

-I began my journalism career as a fact-checker and reporter at Discover magazine.
+I began my journalism career as a fact-checker and reporter at Discover magazine in 2004.
 I was also an editor at Archaeology magazine until 2013 when I began freelancing.
-Since then, my articles have also appeared in Scientific American, Nautilus, Science, Hakai, Popular Science, and on the website of the New Yorker.
+Since then, my articles have also appeared in The New York Times, Scientific American, Nautilus, Science, Nature, Popular Science, and on the website of the New Yorker.

 This article for The New York Times reveals how archaeologists are using artificial intelligence to make fascinating new discoveries around the world.

 Building the pyramids of Egypt required the pharaohs to create an international trade network on a scale the world had never seen and laid the groundwork for centuries of Egyptian prosperity.
 This was a cover story (PDF) for Scientific American.